 Reasons to Delay Reconstruction

-- If the woman is actively smoking, I usually do not perform immediate reconstruction.
+If the woman is actively smoking, I usually do not perform immediate reconstruction.
 Smokers have poorer blood supply to the skin and soft tissue, and have a markedly increased risk of skin loss after immediate reconstruction.
 In this situation I prefer to wait until they are completely healed from the mastectomy, and hopefully have been successful at smoking cessation.
 It is much safer to proceed with reconstruction later in this particular group.
 Of course, the danger of peri-operative complications will vary depending on which reconstruction technique is used (different techniques will be more or less sensitive to complications involving smoking).
-For some references regarding smoking, click here.

-- If there is a suspicion that post-operative radiation will be needed, I prefer to defer breast reconstruction until that is completed.
+If there is a suspicion that post-operative radiation will be needed, I prefer to defer breast reconstruction until that is completed.
 Radiation therapy is very effective in destroying cancer cells, but it is non-discriminatory: it damages the other (normal) tissues as well.
 This can lead to changes in the breast skin and subcutaneous tissue that can make the skin hard, and lose its elasticity.
 This can significantly impact the result of the reconstruction, making some techniques (such as tissue expansion) nearly impossible to accomplish.
 If indeed it turns out that radiation is required, the damaged skin and tissue can be excised at a later date after radiation is completed, and then the breast reconstructed with a flap of some kind.
-For some references regarding reconstruction in the situation of radiation, click here.

 Q: Why won’t the doctors know before the mastectomy if radiation will be required or not?